kuzzleio/kuzzle/docs/architecture.md

 Additionally, serveral Workers of the same type can be launched in parallel, on the same or a different host.

-This flexibility allows the Kuzzle system administrators to leverage their resources consumption and distribute and/or scale their services as fits bests their needs.
+This flexibility allows the Kuzzle system administrators to leverage their resources consumption and distribute and/or scale their services as it best fits their needs.

 _For more details, see [workers description](../lib/workers/README.md)_